Technigo/project-express-api/README.md

 # Express API Project

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+Building an API using Express with a couple of RESTful endpoints which return an array of data and single items.

-## The problem
+## The problem by making an endpoint find a sigle item

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+Found out I needed to use "let" instead of "const" to be able to make the single query work

-## View it live
+## View it live - lägga in länken från Heruku

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.